Nonparametric Distribution Regression Re-calibration: Background

 Consider a random variable $X \sim \PP_X$, taking values in $\calX$.
 The expected value

 is called the \emph{kernel mean embedding} (KME) of $\PP_X$.
-If the kernel $k$ is so called \emph{characteristic} then the the feature map $\phi$ is rich enough, so that the expected value \eqref{eq:kme_def} encodes the whole distribution $\PP_X$, i.e. the mapping $\PP_X \mapsto \mu_{X}$ is injective.
+If the kernel $k$ is so-called \emph{characteristic}, then the feature map $\phi$ is rich enough, so that the expected value \eqref{eq:kme_def} encodes the whole distribution $\PP_X$, i.e. the mapping $\PP_X \mapsto \mu_{X}$ is injective.

-\subsubsection{Distance of mean embeddings}
+\subsubsection{Distance of Mean Embeddings}

 The norm of $\calH$ (induced by $\inner{\cdot}{\cdot}_\calH$) is a powerful tool to define a distance on distributions, via their kernel mean embeddings.
 Given another random variable $Y \sim \PP_Y$ independent of $X$, it is a well known fact that